Southern Marylanders talk police reform, racial inequities

 The group Southern Marylanders for Racial Equality organized a virtual town hall that aired on social media last Thursday.
 Over a dozen panelists, including leaders on the federal, state and local level, were present on Zoom taking questions from the moderator and viewers.

 The first thing Del.
 C.T.
 Wilson (D-Charles) wanted to address was police body cameras.
-He wants to see more of them.
+He said he wants to see more of them.

 “If there’s no recording, there should be no arrest,” he said.
 “It’s 2020.
 We don’t have to take anyone’s word for it no more.”